I came across this article...NPK Soil Test Kits – Soil Forum and could not believe the dialogue on the forum.

 $80.000 – $100.00 for a soil pH test | That is incredibly high for one test.
 At Midwest Laboratories the price is $6.00 for a soil pH

-Information like using clean tools and collecting samples 4 to 6 inches deep or 6 to 12 if you are tilling your sample are two examples of good information to remember.
+Information, like using clean tools and collecting samples 4 to 6 inches deep or 6 to 12 if you are tilling your sample, is two examples of good information to remember.

 The next time you encounter a Garden Forum like the one mentioned at the beginning of this article, I challenge you to talk to your local laboratory and extension agent and see if you can find an affordable solution to testing your soil.

 To learn more about lawn and garden tests visit: